The Toxic Effect of Improvisation on a Consulting Firm’s Performance

 Furthermore, when consulting firms repeat work by design, expertise compounds.
 That shows up as:

 • Pattern recognition: Similar problems make similarities visible.
-Early signals, common failure points, most effective interventions – the consultancy is able to spot these faster, with better precision than competitors.
+By spotting early signals, common failure points, and the most effective interventions, the consultancy can do so faster and with greater precision than competitors.

 • Reduced outcome variance: Delivery becomes more predictable over time.
-Repeatable work enables consulting firms to continuously optimise their approach, be it the tools used, the methodologies, or the processes.
-This, in turn, means that timelines get predictable, the effort required for each project is a calculatable exercise, and the outcomes are predictable.
+Repeatable work enables consulting firms to continuously optimise their approach, whether through the tools used, methodologies, or processes.
+This, in turn, means that timelines become predictable, the effort required for each project is calculable, and the outcomes are predictable.

 • Stronger confidence: Teams know what works and why.
-Their confidence grows because of evidence – clear approaches to delivery, predictability in outcomes, and happy clients.
+Their confidence grows from evidence: clear delivery approaches, predictable outcomes, and happy clients.
 Decision-making within teams becomes faster.
 Internal alignment shows up in every aspect of business – from project delivery to marketing and sales.

 • Pricing resilience: Confidence in delivery supports firmer pricing.
-It no longer needs to price services based on hours but rather based on the value it delivers.
+It no longer needs to price services by the hour but rather by the value they deliver.
 Clients are more willing to pay premium fees because the consulting firm reduces complexity and provides evidence of its ability to deliver outcomes.

 In our experience, consulting firms that make this shift stop compounding complexity and start compounding expertise.